octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 Functions will be detailed below.
 At this point, since this main function does nothing,
-it will be a blockless function definition
+it will be a blockless function definition.

 ### Main function
 A main function takes two parameters,